Legion2/CorsairLightingProtocol/README.md

 <a href="https://gitlab.com/CalcProgrammer1/OpenRGB"><img src="extra/images/OpenRGBBadge.png" alt="OpenRGB" height="80" /></a>

 **This library can be used to integrate custom/unofficial RGB strips with iCUE.**
-_This is not an official corsair project._
+_This is not an official Corsair project._

 ## Features
 * Add support of Corsair DIY device protocol to Arduino.